yjzhenglamarmota/yujiezheng_website/content/authors/admin/_index.md

 title: Yujie Zheng

 # summary
-summary: Yujie Zheng is currently a Postdoctoral scholar at California Institute of Technology specalizing in developing and applying Interferometric Synthetic Aperture Radar (InSAR) techniques to understand underlying processes of the Earth's surface changes.
+summary: Yujie Zheng is currently an assistant professor at UTD specalizing in developing and applying Interferometric Synthetic Aperture Radar (InSAR) techniques to understand underlying processes of the Earth's surface changes.

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoctoral scholar
+role: Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: California Institute of Technology
+- name: University of Texas at Dallas

 # Short bio (displayed in user profile at end of posts)
 bio: My research focuses on developing and applying new techniques to analyze a combination of geodetic observations to better understanding changes of the Earth’s surface related to natural and anthropogenic processes.